 Leonardo da Vinci

 The Mona Lisa is his most famous artwork, and The Last Supper is the most reproduced religious painting of all time.
 His drawing of the Vitruvian Man is also regarded as a cultural icon.
 About 15 of his paintings have survived plus 6,000 pages in notebooks with his musings, inspirations, plans and inventions during his lifetime.
-Leonardo was a technological genius; he conceptualised flying machines, armoured fighting vehicles, concentrated solar power and an adding machine.
-Relatively few of his designs were constructed or even possible during his lifetime, as the modern metallurgy and engineering were only in their infancy during the Renaissance.
+Leonardo was a technological genius; he conceptualized flying machines, armored fighting vehicles, concentrated solar power, and an adding machine.
+Relatively few of his designs were constructed or even possible during his lifetime.
+Modern metallurgy and engineering were only in their infancy during the Renaissance.
 He made substantial discoveries in anatomy, civil engineering, geology, optics, and hydrodynamics.
 Unfortunately, he did not publish his findings, and so they had no direct influence on later science.

 Francis I of France receiving the last breath of Leonardo da Vinci, by Ingres, 1818